Barnabas International—offers care for global worker, training for organizations, and retreats.

 The Rest Initiative: TRI serves as the primary resource to assure the emotional stability of your staff.
 We provide ongoing support through confidential face-to-face coaching, assessments, debriefing, and equipping.They have links to some good online assessments about stress, compassion fatigue, burnout, and stress here.
 (Florida)

-Godspeed Resources—serve workers in most countries around the world (outside of the U.S.) through secure HIPAA compliant video-conferencing platforms, and can accommodate presenting needs with the exception of issues that require long-term or more intensive treatment
+Godspeed Resources (GRC)—serve workers in most countries around the world (outside of the U.S.) through secure HIPAA compliant video-conferencing platforms, and can accommodate presenting needs with the exception of issues that require long-term or more intensive treatment

 Oaks Counseling—provides emotional support and counseling at little or no cost both on the field and during re-entry (Georgetown TX).